caltechlibrary/newt/newtgenerator_explained.md

 newt generate mustache list people >people_list.tmpl
 ```

-If you examine the resulting templates you'll notice that create, update and delete include webforms and use the model types you describe.
-On the other hand the templates for read and list do not include webforms instead they render other HTML elements with Mustache embedded values.
+If you examine the resulting templates you'll notice that create, update and delete include web forms and use the model types you describe.
+On the other hand the templates for read and list do not include web forms instead they render other HTML elements with Mustache embedded values.
 This will likely need further editing.
 Some field you many not want or you may choose different HTML elements over the default "span" wrapping model values.

 I usually get the back end setup and tested before moving to make the application pretty and enhancing the browser experience.